 Ms. Loesch also represents clients in trademark and copyright infringement suits in Federal Court and in trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board.

-Sally F. White is an associate attorney at Jeffers, Danielson, Sonn & Aylward, P.S., where she practices intellectual property law and complex commercial litigation.
+Sally F. White is counsel at Jeffers, Danielson, Sonn & Aylward, P.S., where she practices intellectual property law and complex commercial litigation.
 She represents a diverse array of clients, ranging from multinational corporations to small businesses and individuals.
 Sally regularly advises clients on how to protect their brands and selecting protectable trademarks; she files state, federal, and international trademark applications and copyright applications, and shepherds these to registration; she drafts and negotiates intellectual property agreements; and she litigates intellectual property disputes.
 Sally also litigates wage-and-hour matters, employment discrimination claims, consumer class actions, trusts and estates disputes, and breach of contract claims.

 While in law school, Sally was a judicial extern for the Hon.
 William Alsup of the United States District Court for the Northern District of California, and served on her law school’s Moot Court Board and Law Review staff.
 Sally graduated with a J.D., magna cum laude, from the University of San Francisco School of Law, and with a B.A., cum laude, from Gonzaga University.